FGFRFT: Fast Graph Fractional Fourier Transform via Exact Spectral Splitting and Fourier-Series Approximation: Experimental Results

-where $\alpha_l$ denotes the learnable transform order of the $l$-th layer.
-We define the target output signal $\mathbf{Y}$ and the MSE loss function $\mathcal{L}$:

-The objective is to learn the optimal order for each layer such that the final MSE is minimized.
-We design transform order update experiments with varying numbers of layers.

-The experimental setup is as follows: The network depth is set to $K \in \{1, 2, 3\}$.
-The initial order for each layer is initialized to $\alpha_{init} = 0.1$.
-The global target total order is set to $\alpha_{target} = 1.5$. $\mathbf{X}$ is set as the identity matrix.
-We utilize the Adam optimizer for optimization, with a learning rate of 0.01 and 200 iterations.
-The experimental results are presented in Table \ref{tab:learning_results}, showcasing the final Loss, the sum of transform orders, the error relative to the target transform order, total training time, and speedup for different layer counts.
-In Fig. \ref{fig:learning_curves}, we display the Loss curve during model training and the trajectory of transform order updates.
-Algorithm \ref{alg:learning} presents the pseudocode for the entire process.
+In the experiments, we set the network depth to $K \in \{1,2,3\}$, initialize each layer order to $\alpha_{\mathrm{init}} = 0.1$, and set the target total order to $\alpha_{\mathrm{target}} = 1.5$.
+We choose $\mathbf{X}=\mathbf{I}$ so that the learning task corresponds to approximating the target transform operator itself.
+Optimization is performed using Adam with learning rate $0.01$ for $200$ iterations.
+The results are summarized in Table~\ref{tab:learning_results}, which reports the final loss, the learned total order $\sum_{l=1}^{K}\alpha_l$, the total-order error $\left|\sum_{l=1}^{K}\alpha_l-\alpha_{\mathrm{target}}\right|$, the total training time, and the runtime speedup.
+Fig.~\ref{fig:learning_curves} shows the training-loss curves and the trajectories of the learned total order.

-The experimental results strongly validate the differentiability and numerical stability of the proposed FGFRFT within deep network architectures.
-Regardless of variations in network depth, the sum of the learned transform orders $\sum \alpha$ converges rapidly and smoothly to the target ground truth, with the final parameter error stably controlled within the extremely low range of 0.0009 to 0.0053.
-This result not only corroborates the algorithm's approximate additivity but also reaffirms its high approximation accuracy during the dynamic optimization process.
-Although the convergence loss floor of FGFRFT is approximately $10^{-5}$ due to the inherent characteristics of series truncation, slightly higher than standard methods based on exact eigendecomposition, it trades this for a significant training speedup of $2.78 \sim 5.15\times$.
-This efficiency improvement, achieved with minimal precision sacrifice, demonstrates the efficiency and feasibility of embedding this algorithm as a learnable module into deep graph neural networks.
+Table~\ref{tab:learning_results} and Fig.~\ref{fig:learning_curves} provide empirical evidence that the proposed FGFRFT can be optimized by gradient descent in this multi-layer setting.
+For the tested network depths $K\in\{1,2,3\}$, the learned total order $\sum_l \alpha_l$ approaches the target value $\alpha_{\mathrm{target}}=1.5$ with small final order errors ranging from $0.0009$ to $0.0053$.
+This behavior is consistent with the approximate additivity result established in Section~III and indicates that the approximation is sufficiently accurate for gradient-based order updates.

+Compared with the standard GFRFT implementation, the FGFRFT reaches a higher final loss, on the order of $10^{-5}$, which is attributable to the truncation approximation.
+Nevertheless, it achieves substantial runtime reductions, with speedups ranging from $2.73\times$ to $5.15\times$ across the tested network depths.
+In addition, the training curves in Fig.~\ref{fig:learning_curves} show that all tested configurations converge toward the target total order within 200 iterations, although deeper networks exhibit slightly larger residual loss and order error.
+Overall, these results suggest that the proposed FGFRFT is trainable in an end-to-end manner and can serve as a practical learnable transform module when a moderate approximation error is acceptable in exchange for improved computational efficiency.